kiran-brahma/dante-astro-theme/src/content/journal/startup-business-knowledge-and-titbits.md

 You can refer to [note on product market fit](/journal/product-market-fit) for insights from other founders

-You can refer to my blog post on [Validating Business Ideas](/posts/a-simple-guide-for-validating-new-business-ideas) for more indepth understanding related to process
+You can refer to my blog post on [Validating Business Ideas](/posts/a-simple-guide-for-validating-new-business-ideas) for more in-depth understanding related to the process

 ## Market Leadership